Arsal-Hussain/CS4348Project2/devlog.md

 # April 8 11:10pm

 Teller will need to inform when they are ready to serve, should use queue to determine when the next customer is served.
 Threading semaphore will determine availability of tellers.

+# April 8 11:24pm

+Starting the Teller class.
+Each teller will have a unique id to identify themselves in the queue and semaphores for each customer interaction.
+This includes their individual availability and the transaction that will occur (withdrawal or deposit).
+If they enter the safe, this will need to be indicated.
+Using sleep to simulate the transaction time.
+Once the transaction is complete it will communicate to the current position of the Customer, and wait for their depature before opening availability.

+# April 9 12:04am

+Finished Teller class.
+Using queue to signal readiness.
+Waits for customer to meet teller using the Semaphore.
+Uses different transaction instances to define semaphore, such as withdrawal or meeting with the manager.
+Uses logging to track each action completed at bank.